maubanel/GMS2-Getting-Started/positioning-text-3/README.md

 ##### `Step 11.`\|`GMGS`| :large_blue_diamond: :small_blue_diamond:

 Now lets go back and fix the origin on the square so it is positioned in the center and rotates in the middle of the sprite.
 Open spr_square and click on the drop down menu that says Top Left.
-Select Middle Center instead.
+Change the **Origin** to ** Middle Center** instead.
 Look at the target reticule update automatically:

 ![Adjust origin of obj_square to middle center](images/CenterOriginOnSquare.gif)